jjef-man/Learning-to-code/notes/html.md

 ### Accessibilities to keep in mind

 Typeface plays and important role in accessibility of a page.
 Some fonts are easier to read that others, and this is especially true to low-resolution screens.
+CSS Codes to hide a text for screen readers

+        .sr-only {
+          position: absolute;
+          width: 1px;
+          height: 1px;
+          padding: 0;
+          margin: -1px;
+          overflow: hidden;
+          clip: rect(0, 0, 0, 0);
+          white-space: nowrap;
+          border: 0;
+        }

 ## GIT hub notes